foss-for-synopsys-dwc-arc-processors/py-faster-rcnn/README.md

 ### Requirements: software

-**NOTE** If you are having issues compiling and you are using a recent version of CUDA/cuDNN, please consult [this issue](https://github.com/rbgirshick/py-faster-rcnn/issues/509?_pjax=%23js-repo-pjax-container#issuecomment-284133868) for a workaround
+**NOTE:** If you are having issues compiling and you are using a recent version of CUDA/cuDNN, please consult [this issue](https://github.com/rbgirshick/py-faster-rcnn/issues/509?_pjax=%23js-repo-pjax-container#issuecomment-284133868) for a workaround

 1. Requirements for `Caffe` and `pycaffe` (see: [Caffe installation instructions](http://caffe.berkeleyvision.org/installation.html))

-  **Note:** Caffe *must* be built with support for Python layers!
+  + **Note:** Caffe *must* be built with support for Python layers!

   ```make
   # In your Makefile.config, make sure to have this line uncommented